 Contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence and/or nature of any donor restrictions.
 All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets depending on the nature of the restrictions.
 When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished or a donor removes a restriction), temporarily or permanently restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities and changes in net assets as net assets released from restriction.
 Contributions received with donor-imposed restrictions that are met in the same year as received are reported as revenues in unrestricted net assets.
-The Foundation recorded \$4,894,281 of cash contributions and grants during the year ended August 31, 2016.
-The Foundation received 42% of its contribution and grant support from three donors during the year ended August 31, 2016.
+The Foundation recorded \$4,315,511 and \$4,894,281 of cash contributions and grants during the years ended August 31, 2017 and 2016, respectively.
+The Foundation received 50% and 42% of its contribution and grant support from three donors for both years ended August 31, 2017 and 2016.